-Orthognathic treatment definitively corrects imbalance of the teeth, jaws and facial structures.
-Meticulous planning and nuanced technique are integral to achieving an impeccable outcome.
+Orthognathic surgery definitively corrects imbalance of the teeth, jaws and facial structures.

-An artistic touch elevates treatment to the highest of standards.
-Each person is unique, and each person requires an individual approach to treatment.
+Every person is unique, and every person requires an individual approach to treatment.

 Moving the facial structures dramatically alters the appearance of the face.
 A jawline can be given definition, the cheekbones made more prominent, the nose and chin refined, and the teeth optimally positioned in the smile arc.

-An intimate understanding of these fundamentals enables creation of a unique treatment blueprint that is designed to highlight, enhance and compliment a person’s facial features, establishing harmonious facial balance and proportion.
+An intimate understanding of these fundamentals enables us to create a unique treatment blueprint that is designed to highlight, enhance and compliment a person’s facial features, establishing harmonious facial balance and proportion.

 Digitally planned surgery

 The process begins with high definition scanning of the teeth and gums, to create an exact digital model that is integrated with our 3D surgical planning software.

 Computer aided manipulation of the jaws and facial structures ensures that all surgical movements are made with precision.

 Simulation of the enhanced facial form gives a precise visualisation of the final surgical outcome, ensuring that all information required to make an informed treatment decision is provided.